 As mentioned earlier, zoning in conjunction with the size of the property will play a factor in lending approval here.

-3. Condition of The Property
+5. Condition of The House

-The bank isn’t going to lend on a dilapidated house that isn’t fit for habitation unless you have spoken to them about a plan for renovations and they are involved in lending on the construction.
+The bank likely isn’t going to lend on a dilapidated house that isn’t fit for habitation unless you have spoken to them about a plan for renovations and they are involved in lending on the construction.
 This, of course, does add another layer of complexity but it is of course achievable.

 The value of the property as it currently exists is going to play a big factor in the bank’s decision to give you a mortgage and for how much.